croxis/Lift/README.md

 ### Changes

-v67 (1.16.1) - Bugfixes
+v68 (1.16.3) - Added config option for mouse scroll, more bug fixes v67 (1.16.1) - Bugfixes
 v66 (1.16.1) - Improvements for scrollable floor selection
 v65 (1.16.1) - When hand is empty, signs can be selected with mousewheel!